miso-lims/walkthroughs/2-0-samples.md

 there should be nine Samples:

 * 4 Identity Samples
-* 1 Reference Tissue Sample
-* 4 Primary Tumor Tissue Samples
+* 5 Tissue Samples (1 Reference and 4 Primary Tumor)

 ## 2.4 Receiving Stock DNA/RNA